wilkox/ggcircumscribe/README.md

 ggcircumscribe is not yet on CRAN.

-## Example
+## Usage

-ggcircumscribe currently provides only one geom, `geom_circumscribe()`.
+The main geom is `geom_circumscribe()`, which shrinks, grows, or reflows (wraps) text to fit a circle.
+The radius of the circle is set with an absolute `grid::unit()` value; this is likely to change in future as use cases for the package are more clearly defined.

-The radius of the circle in which the text is to be drawn is currently set as an absolute `grid::unit()` value; this is likely to change in future as use cases for the package are more clearly defined.
+The package also provides `geom_abs_circle()` for drawing circles defined with plot-scale x and y coordinates but absolute `grid::unit()` radius.

 ``` r
 library(ggplot2)